guve4e/Logger/README.md

       }
 ```
 Member function void print(Head head, Tail... tail) is Tail recursive method
-With every recursive call, the first parameter (head) appends m_streamString,
+With every recursive call, the first parameter (head) appends m_streamString(std::streamstring),
 and the second (tail) is used as a parameter to the next recursive call until
 the are no parameters.
 At the end when there are no parameters, the base case
-function print() is called to write the m_streamString to the stream
+function print() is called to write the m_streamString(std::streamstring) to the stream